DCotterill/halixia-hugo/content/ma/use-spending-rules-206.md

 The 50-30-20 rule is a way to help manage your spending

-Find out how this simple rule to share out your income can help you create some great spending habits.
+Find out how this simple rule to share out your income can help create some great spending habits.

 This simple budgeting method requires less tracking than many others as it only gives you three categories to think about.
-It's also flexible as you can allocate monies within the categories as you need and provides budget for more of the things you want.
+It's also flexible as you can allocate money within the categories as you need and provides budget for more of the things you want.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |